 Grant recipients agree to teach for at least four full years within eight years of finishing their teacher preparation program and to teach high-need subjects in designated schools that serve low-income students.
 If you do not complete the teaching obligation, your grants will convert to an unsubsidized loan, which you must repay with interest.

-Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve and Promise to Pay (service agreement) which will be available electronically on the U.S. Department of Education website.
-When you sign the service agreement, you are agreeing to repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date that the grant funds were disbursed, if you do not complete the teaching obligation.
+Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve or Repay (service agreement) which will be available electronically on the U.S. Department of Education website.
+When you sign the TEACH Grant Agreement to Serve, you are agreeing to repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date that the grant funds were disbursed, if you do not complete the teaching obligation.
 Once the grant has been converted to a loan, it cannot be converted back to a grant.

 You will be required to complete counseling through the U.S. Department of Education website each year that you accept a TEACH Grant.
 You will also be required to complete Exit Counseling when you graduate or leave school.

 - Other identified teacher shortage areas (listed by state)

 - Be a U.S. citizen or eligible non-citizen

 - Complete a FAFSA, although you do not have to demonstrate financial need to be eligible

 - Have a cumulative GPA of at least 3.25 throughout your academic program.